-- Only latex condoms protect against STIs.
-And condoms don’t protect against all STIs.
+- Only latex condoms protect against STDs.
+And condoms don’t provide perfect protection.

 - Some types of birth control require a doctor’s visit.
 You may not need to have a pelvic exam to get birth control, though.
 Your pediatrician may be able to prescribe birth control.
 Also, you can get free or low-cost birth control visits at family planning clinics.

-- You can get emergency contraception (EC) if your birth control fails or if you don’t use it.
+- You can get emergency contraception (EC) if your birth control fails.
+You can also use EC if you failed to use a regular method of birth control, but EC should not be used as a regular method of birth control.
 Learn more about EC.

-Approximately 2 to 5 percent of teens are gay.
+Some research suggests that about one out of 10 people is gay.
 For some girls, the teen years are a time of exploration, and they may have same-sex experiences but later conclude that they are straight.
-Sometimes, people are bisexual, which means they are romantically and physically attracted to members of both sexes.
+Sometimes, people are bisexual (romantically and physically attracted to members of both sexes).